pschmitt/tmux-ssh-split/README.md

 ## Compatibility with other plugins

-Some plugins may try to bind the same keys than `tmux-ssh-split`.
+Some plugin may try to bind the same keys than `tmux-ssh-split`.

 ### Problem